discoverygarden/dgi_actions/modules/dgi_actions_handle/README.md

 ## Usage
 - See DGI Actions readme for general usage.
 - Create a new service data type with the type `handle`.
-- There is no UI for configuring the handle suffix field.
+- There is no UI for configuring the Handle's suffix field.
 It must be set in the configuration file.
 The default suffix field is `uuid`.

 ## User Notes